-New Book launched "The Origins of You: How Childhood Shapes Later Life"
+New Book "The Origins of You: How Childhood Shapes Later Life" - Bloomberg Best Nonfiction 2020

 After tracking the lives of thousands of people from birth to midlife, four of the world’s preeminent psychologists reveal what they have learned about how humans develop.

 By Jay Belsky, Avshalom Caspi , Terrie E. Moffitt , Richie Poulton

 Does temperament in childhood predict adult personality?
 What role do parents play in shaping how a child matures?
 Is day care bad―or good―for children?
 Does adolescent delinquency forecast a life of crime?
 Do genes influence success in life?
 Is health in adulthood shaped by childhood experiences?
 In search of answers to these and similar questions, four leading psychologists have spent their careers studying thousands of people, observing them as they’ve grown up and grown older.
 The result is unprecedented insight into what makes each of us who we are.